Americas NOR Flash Market Size and Share

 Winbond leverages TrustME® secure-flash credentials to service automotive users needing post-quantum cryptography support.
 January 2025 shipments validated mass-production readiness under ASIL-D.

-Niche entrants such as Alliance Memory and Everspin address legacy asynchronous interfaces and MRAM overlays, respectively, offering specialized paths around mainstream competition.
+Niche entrants such as Alliance and Everspin address legacy asynchronous interfaces and MRAM overlays, respectively, offering specialized paths around mainstream competition.
 The CHIPS Act’s domestic-content requirements may favor U.S. fabs such as GlobalFoundries, which can supply wafers without export-license complexities, broadening choices for defense contractors.

-Americas NOR Flash Memory Industry Leaders
+Americas NOR Flash Industry Leaders

 1. Infineon Technologies AG